 - Public Humanities – Sampling of courses available

-- AMST 869 US Civil War & Its Aftermath
+- AMST 876.
+The U.S. Civil War and Its Afterimage

 - Transnational – Sampling of courses available